yetulaxman/ZeroCostDL4Mic/CSC_custom_builds/README.md

 1. Login to [Puhti web interface](https://www.puhti.csc.fi/public/login.html)
 2. Login with CSC or course credentials (Users should have accepted Puhti service in [myCSC](https://my.csc.fi/welcome) page under a course ( or own) project before using this service).
 3. Once login is successfull, select "Interactive Sessions" on the top menu bar and then click "Jupyter for courses".
-Enter the necessary parameters.
+You should be able to to "StarDist-2D-ZeroCostDL4Mic" environment under your project.
+Enter all other necessary parameters.
 4. Upon successful launching a job, you can click on "connect to Jupyter" to see ZeroCostDL4Mic.